 I’m pretty sure you’ll want to grab Maggie’s book right away, but when summer does finally leave us until next year, remember that frozen berries can often be just as good as fresh in recipes.
 In fact, Maggie addresses how to use frozen berries in her book.

 And now for those Strawberry Oatmeal Muffins!
 If you’re a loyal gfe reader, you know that I LOVE muffins!
 Thanks so much to Maggie for sharing this terrific recipe with us.
-Be sure to check out Berrylicious: 25 New Mouth-Watering Recipes for Enjoying This Summer’s Healthiest Fruits (this book is no longer available).
+Be sure to check out Berrylicious: 25 New Mouth-Watering Recipes for Enjoying This Summer’s Healthiest Fruits (sorry, this book is no longer available).

 - 1 cup unsweetened dairy-free milk (like almond milk) mixed with 1 tablespoon apple cider vinegar

 - 2 cups gluten-free, purity protocol oats (we like Only Oats)